-If you’re like me, social media has been a bit of an escape during 2020.
+If you’re like me, social media has been a bit of an escape during the past couple of years.
 It was the last thing I would do before I went to bed, and the first thing I did when I woke up.
 Whenever I had a moment not filled with some kind of tangible stimulation, I would reach for my phone to get some in the digital form.
 Which was sad because my online life these days is about as exciting as my actual life.
 The wake-up call was when my (very direct) partner said to me ‘your Insta is embarrassing, what are you even doing on your phone anyway?’
 I had to think about my response for a second.
 My screen wasn’t occupied by friends’ updates or messages from family.
 And whatever occupied that little rectangle at the time was certainly not interesting, or even relevant – because I had no way to justify my lack of attention to whatever it was I should have been doing.
 Eventually I realised that I had a minor problem.
 I was mindlessly scrolling.

 Social media is a great asset.
 How amazing is it to be able to share a memory instantly with family and friends anywhere in the world?Especially now that we can’t see everyone as much as we’d like to.
 It has enabled billions of different voices to tell billions more stories.
 We can sneak a peek at the lifestyles of the rich and the famous (if that’s what you’re into) and immerse ourselves in worlds that might otherwise be out of reach.
 If you can imagine it, it exists online – and we’re delivered it as frequently as we choose.
 But with such abundance of information and entertainment it’s easy to get overwhelmed.